-Not only is the heat around a bolt of lightning 5 times hotter than the surface of the sun, the power of one lightning bolt is estimated to contain up to a billion volts of electricity.
+Not only is the heat around a bolt of lightning five times hotter than the surface of the sun, the power of one lightning bolt is estimated to contain up to a billion volts of electricity.

 16) The Top Speed At Which Raindrops Can Fall is 18 MPH

-Not as fast as you might think though.
-The maximum speed at which a raindrop can fall, is actually only 18 mph (29 km/h).
+Not as fast as you might think, though.
+The maximum speed at which a raindrop can fall is actually only 18 mph (29 km/h).
 This is a result of both gravity and drag.

 Naturally, once a raindrop is formed, gravity pulls it to the ground.
 As it travels to the ground it starts to accelerate.
 As it accelerates, it is met by resistance from the air, called drag, which slows down the speed of the raindrop until it falls at an average speed of 18 mph.

 This is under ideal conditions.
-When raindrops are caught in strong hurricane winds of more than a 100 mph, it can easily be blown horizontally at much higher speeds.
+When raindrops are caught in strong hurricane winds of more than 100 mph, it can easily be blown horizontally at much higher speeds.